AliRKat/MTG-Tournament-Stats/READMEHEADER.txt

     * This tool uses SQLite for data storage, maintaining the following tables:
     * Decks: Records all decks played.
     * Matches: Stores match results, including player and opponent details.

+## Contributing
+    Feel free to fork the repository and submit pull requests for improvements or additional features.

+## License
+    This project is licensed under the MIT License.
+See the LICENSE file for more details.